Yahoo shares climb on report Alibaba deal near

-May 18 Yahoo Inc (YHOO.O) shares rose as much as 6.7 percent on Friday after a report that it was close to selling part of its valuable stake in the Alibaba Group.
+Yahoo Inc shares rose as much as 6.7 percent on Friday after a report that it was close to selling part of its valuable stake in the Alibaba Group.

 Shares of Yahoo climbed as high as $15.87 before easing to $15.64, up 5.2 percent.

-Yahoo and Alibaba Group, the Chinese Internet group that runs e-commerce site Alibaba.com 1688.HK, are close to an agreement that could happen as soon as Monday, according to a report in All Things D, citing unnamed sources. <dthin.gs/LZwQZV >.
+Yahoo and Alibaba Group, the Chinese Internet group that runs e-commerce site Alibaba.com, are close to an agreement that could happen as soon as Monday, according to a report in All Things D, citing unnamed sources..
 Yahoo would sell one-half of its 40 percent stake back to Alibaba.

 Representatives from both Yahoo and Alibaba said they do not comment on rumor or speculation.

-Yahoo's Asian assets, which also include a stake in Yahoo Japan (4689.T), are considered the crown jewels of the company and its fate is on top of mind for investors.
+Yahoo's Asian assets, which also include a stake in Yahoo Japan, are considered the crown jewels of the company and its fate is on top of mind for investors.

 Talks between Yahoo and Alibaba over the stake have been ongoing for some time.